c-ostic/OriBFArchipelago/Setup.md

 5. Fill out the server name, port, slot name, and (optional) password in the upper left text boxes

+6. If you are having problems with the game's UI moving as you type, press the "Edit" button.
+This prevents all other input into the game.
+Press "Done" when complete.

-6. Start the profile and begin playing!
+7. Start the profile and begin playing!

 # Additional Notes
 - You can access the APWorld that goes along with this mod [here](https://github.com/c-ostic/Archipelago/releases)